LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-class.rst.txt

 making at the start of this course, before introducing Spring Boot.
 In other words, models are **plain old Java objects**, or **POJOs**.

-To create a model to shape event data, we'd want to include a field for ``name``.
+To create a model to shape event data, we include a field for ``name``.
-Of course, we'll also like some constructors and getters and setters.
+Of course, we'll also like at least one constructor and some getters and setters.

 In ``models/Event.java``: